SLane35/CD0387-deep-learning-topics-within-computer-vision-nlp-project-starter/README.md

 # Image Classification using AWS SageMaker

 Use AWS Sagemaker to train a pretrained model that can perform image classification by using the Sagemaker profiling, debugger, hyperparameter tuning and other good ML engineering practices.
-This can be done on either the provided dog breed classication data set or one of your choice.
+This can be done on either the provided dog breed classification data set or one of your choice.

 ## Project Set Up and Installation
 Enter AWS through the gateway in the course and open SageMaker Studio.